willswank/dotnet-Peons/README.md

 Peons.DependencyInjection
 -------------------------

-A library may wish to avoid internal dependence on a specific DI container, but instead let consumers decide which IoC framework to use.
+A library may forgo internal dependence on a specific DI container and instead defer to the consumer's preferred IoC framework.
 To accomplish this:

 - Express internal bindings by implementing `IBindingsModule`.
-- Use an adapter class to bridge between `IBindingsModule` and the concrete DI container's module type.
-- Use a wrapper to express the concrete DI container as an `IDiContainer`.
+- Use the `IDiContainer` interface to represent an injected DI container.
-- Inject an `IDiContainer` at the consuming app's composition root.
+    (However, avoid abusing this as the "Service Locator" pattern.)

 ### Declaring dependency bindings ###